MYANMAR MONEY: RECENTLY UPDATED 2017

-Myanmar (Burma) has only been open to tourists since the early 90s, so it sometimes lacks tourist facilities that other countries have developed.
+Myanmar (formally called Burma) has only been open to tourists since the early 90s, so it sometimes lacks tourist facilities that other countries have developed.
 However, this is rapidly changing as more and more people rush to visit the spectacular things that Myanmar has to offer.
 Blogs quickly become outdated as the Myanmar money ‘situation’ changes every day.
 There is a lot of mysticism and speculation over money in this country so I thought I would let you know what it was like when visited there in 2016.

 Which currency should I use?